-The fiance visa in Miami is intended for the foreigner husband or wife-to-be.
+The fiancé visa in Miami is intended for the foreigner’s husband/wife-to-be.
 The K-1 nonimmigrant visa allows non-nationals to travel to the U.S. and marry a United States citizen during the first 90 days of their stay.
-Later on, the alien citizen will apply to become a permanent resident with the LPR and USCIS.
-In order for this process to work, the fiancé (e) must first meet several requirements.
+Later on, the alien-citizen will apply to become a permanent resident with the LPR and USCIS.
+For this process to work, the fiancé (e) must first meet several requirements.

-Immigration lawyers play an important role in the fiance visa process.
+Immigration lawyers play an essential role in the fiancé visa process.
 K1 visas can be denied or delayed when the candidate didn’t process the required documentation accordingly.

-In order to avoid these common mistakes, we suggest you hire an experienced fiance visa attorney from Gallardo Law Firm.
+To avoid these common mistakes, we suggest you hire an experienced fiancé visa attorney from Gallardo Law Firm.
 Our firm has several immigration attorneys ready to assist you throughout the whole immigration process and help you bring your spouse-to-be home.
 We can help you start your new life together.

-An individual can qualify for a fiance visa, even when he or she doesn’t seek permanent residency in the U.S. after getting married.
-Those who decide to live in USA can apply for a green card and go through the whole submission process.
-If you know ahead of time you won’t be residing in the United States for a long time or permanently, you may want to consider a tourist visa.
+An individual can qualify for a fiancé visa, even when he or she doesn’t seek permanent residency in the U.S. after getting married.
+Those who decide to live in the USA can apply for a green card and go through the whole submission process.
+If you know ahead of time, you won’t be residing in the United States for a long time, or permanently, you may want to consider a tourist visa.
 Nevertheless, you can be denied the green card if that’s the route you decide to go and you can also be accused of misusing the visa.

-The fiance visa application fee is $240.
-The medical examination will cost anywhere between $200 and $300 but you may find better deals out there.
-Sadly, many countries don’t have that many certified physicians who can complete the require documentation.
-You should think about other costs such as traveling costs, and the cost for adjustment of status after your 90 days have been completed.
+The fiancé, visa application fee, is $240.
+The medical examination will cost anywhere between $200 and $300, but you may find better deals out there.
+Unfortunately, many countries don’t have that many certified physicians who can complete the required documentation.
+You should think about other costs such as travel expenses, and the price for adjustment of status after your 90 days have been achieved.
 That is if you intend to live permanently in the U.S. The government filing fees to become a Green Card holder will total about $1070.

-Unmarried children under the 21 years of age, even if they are not biological children of the US citizen fiance, can accompany the husband or wife-to-be to the United States.
-They will be granted k-2 visas.
-Children are not only natural children, but also adopted children and children born out of wedlock, as long as your home country lawfully identifies them as yours.
-The names of your fiance’s accompanying minor kids should be registered on the I-129F petition.
+Unmarried children under the 21 years of age, even if they are not biological children of the US citizen fiancé, they can accompany the husband or wife-to-be to the United States.
+They will be granted k-2 visas, not only your biological children but also adopted children and children born out of wedlock, as long as your home country lawfully identifies them as yours.
+The names of your fiancé’s accompanying minor kids should be registered on the I-129F petition.

 The final stage is to apply for a green card.
-As soon as you get married, within the 90 days of your admission to the US, you have to apply for adjustment of status in order for your spouse to get his or her green card.
-You are required to fill out several forms in order to accomplish this such as Form I-485, Form I-864, Form I-765, Form I-131, Form G-325A, and Form I-693.
+As soon as you get married, within the 90 days of your admission to the US, you have to ask for an adjustment of status for your spouse to get his or her green card.
+You are required to fill out several forms to accomplish this such as Form I-485, Form I-864, Form I-765, Form I-131, Form G-325A, and Form I-693.